 Organizing your debts is the key to figuring out a way to pay them off.

-If you don’t know where your money is going and who to pay you’ll be digging yourself deeper into the hole.
+If you don’t know where your money is going and who to pay, then

+you’ll be digging yourself deeper into the hole.
 List your bills

 by the debtor and how much you owe.
-Once you have double and triple checked
+Once you have double- and triple-checked

-your list

-organize the debt from smallest to largest and if possible include the
+your list, organize the debt from smallest to largest and, if possible,

-interest rate.
-Once your plan of action is complete proceed to Step 3.
+Once your plan of action is complete, proceed to Step 3.

 Step 3.
 The Snowball Plan